 The re-introduction of knights and dames into the Order of Australia has had its critics.
 The Australian Shadow Attorney-General, Mark Dreyfus, said the move showed: “The government was rushing back to the 19th century.”
 Opposition Leader Bill Shorten (the son-in-law to the former Governor General of Australia, Quentin Bryce) added: “It’s good to see the government has a plan for knights and dames – where’s their plan for jobs, health and education?”
 Australian Greens leader, Christine Milne, said Australia had gone socially backwards under Mr. Abbott’s government.
 “Bring on a republic,’’ she said.

 There is no doubting that, for whatever reasons, there are those within both the British and Australian populations who are strong supporters of honours systems and lists.
 Historically, the vast majority of the honours’ recipients are “time servers” (civil servants, government people and the like) and those who already enjoy advantages over the rest of the citizenry.
 It would also include prominent sports and entertainment personalities, social celebrities and business entrepreneurs.

 Of course, that is not to overlook those well-deserving citizens who have been accorded an honour by virtue of their community efforts and services in many walks of life, for example, education, local government and charitable/voluntary work.
-However, it is to be considered that, in rewarding services rendered for more altruistic motives, these motives may be devalued.
+However, it is to be hoped that, in rewarding services rendered for these more altruistic motives, the rewards are not devalued.